thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/events/woodcraft-of-chattanooga/july-classes.md

 Chattanooga, TN 37411"
   iconPath: "/images/icons/craftsman.png"
   eventDates: ["2024-07-01", "2024-07-02", "2024-07-05", "2024-07-06", "2024-07-07", "2024-07-08", "2024-07-09", "2024-07-11", "2024-07-12", "2024-07-13", "2024-07-14", "2024-07-16", "2024-07-18", "2024-07-19", "2024-07-20", "2024-07-21", "2024-07-27"]
+  eventDatesDetails:
+    - date: "2024-07-19"
+      defaultDetails:
+        title: "Kitchen Cabinetmaking 104: Applying Finishes"
+        text: "In this class, you’ll delve into the art of applying finishes to your woodworking projects, a crucial step that not only enhances the appearance of your work but also protects it from wear and tear.
+Here’s what you can expect to learn about oil finishes, varnishes and polyurethanes, stains and dyes, among other techniques."
+        top: true
+    - date: "2024-07-20"
+      defaultDetails:
+        title: "Editor Note"
+        text: |
+          There are three classes at Woodcraft on July 20th.

+          1. Spindle Turning 103: Taming of the Skew.
+The skew chisel is considered one of the most versatile tools in woodturning but also one of the most challenging to master.
+This class will focus on safe and effective techniques for using the skew chisel to create detailed and precise spindle work.

+          2. Join Thru Joinery: Mortise and Tenons.
+The mortise and tenon joint is one of the strongest and oldest woodworking joints, used in furniture making for thousands of years.
+Students will practice creating these joints by hand and machine, ensuring tight fits and structural integrity.

+          3. Join Thru Joinery: Half-Laps.
+Half-lap joints are commonly used in framing, cabinetry, and furniture for their simplicity and strength.
+The class will cover the different types of half-lap joints and their applications in various woodworking projects.

+        top: true
+    - date: "2024-07-21"
+      defaultDetails:
+        title: "Kitchen Cabinetmaking 105: Decorative Details and Installation Techniques"
+        text: "Decorative details like molding and trim can transform the look of kitchen cabinets, adding a touch of elegance and personal style.
+This session will teach students how to add decorative elements and the best practices for installing cabinets securely."
+        top: true
+    - date: "2024-07-27"
+      defaultDetails:
+        title: "Editor Note"
+        text: |
+          There are three classes at Woodcraft on July 20th.

+          1. Journey Thru Joinery: Rabbets and Dados Rabbets and dados are essential joints in cabinet and bookshelf construction, providing strong, hidden connections.
+Participants will learn the precise techniques for cutting these joints using both hand tools and power tools.

+          2. Journey Thru Joinery: Cope and Stick.
+Cope and stick joints are commonly used in frame and panel construction, especially for cabinet doors.
+This class will demonstrate the process of creating these joints, which involve intricate cutting and fitting for a seamless finish.

+          3. Bowl Turning 101: The Basics.
+Bowl turning is one of the most popular forms of woodturning, allowing for creative expression through shape and wood grain.
+Beginners will learn the fundamentals of bowl turning, including selecting wood, tool usage, and finishing techniques to create a beautiful, functional bowl.
+        top: true
   eventLink: "https://www.woodcraft.com/pages/store-classes/chattanooga"
   tags: ["woodworking", "craft", "woodcraft-of-chattanooga"]
   time: "Varies"